onitake/uninno/README.md

 ## Introduction

 uninno is a portable unpacking tool for Inno Setup (IS) installers.
 It was originally conceived as a means to extract the data files from [GOG.com (Good Old Games)](https://www.gog.com/) installer packages.

-Back in 2008, when GOG was launched, only Microsoft Windows versions of older PC video games were offered.
-For many of these games, there exist emulators or engines rewrites that allow them to be played on other operating systems or CPU architectures.
+Back in 2008, when GOG launched, they only offered repackaged versions of older DOS and Windows games for modern Windows systems.
+Many of these games can be played with emulators or engine rewrites on a wide variety of systems, but this requires the game data in raw form.

-To allow GOG customers to play these games without requiring a Windows system or Windows emulator, uninno was created.
-It is written in Perl and should run on any platform that has a moderately recent Perl interpreter available.
+With the help of uninno, GOG customers can play such games without requiring access to a Windows system or Windows emulator.

-After initial success, uninno also became a bit of a research project for studying computer language parsing and automatic code generation.
+Recently, GOG also started supporting Linux and MacOS, and some games that come packaged with an emulator (such as ScummVM) can also be downloaded for non-Windows systems now.

 When new InnoSetup versions are released, support for them will occasionally be added to uninno.
+Note that uninno does not implement all features that installers may use.
+In particular, more recent GOG.com installers no longer work, because they incorporate custom code to process the unpacked files.

 ## Usage